Think Outside the Bucket with Elastomeric Coatings

 Roofs that lend themselves to alternative methods of repair such as waterproof coatings are metal, tar, EPDM/ vinyl and rolled roofing.
 Each style of roofing has its own unique characteristics and challenges depending on geographic location.

 Roofs located in the southern latitudes receive more potentially harmful solar radiation.
 Northern latitudes receive more rain, ice, and snow.
-A professional analysis will determine the proper combination of materials required to effectively waterproof each style of
+A professional analysis will determine the proper combination of materials required to effectively waterproof each style of roof in your area.

 Subsequently, roofs in the South must be top coated with bright white Ames® Maximum-Stretch®, Iron Coat® or Snow Seal®.
 All products are 98 percent reflective.
 Flat roofs in the north will need a rubber undercoat (Elasto-Barrier®).